I’ve been working on a free budget spreadsheet template for you all that will help you track your monthly expenses!

 4. At the bottom (shown above), is a row labeled End (Zero).
 This number will equal zero after all of your expenses and savings are subtracted from your income.
 This is better known as zero-budgeting.

 Related Reading: How to Create a Budget That Won’t Fail

 5. To the right of the spreadsheet, there is a column for each total category.
 This very last number will tell you your total income for the year, as well as total expenses in each category of the budget.
 Once you’ve filled in this spreadsheet for the year, you can simply make a copy for the next year and fill it in with next years numbers.

 6. At the bottom, you’ll see a tab for Itemized Misc.
 Expenses Per Month (shown above).
 I created this tab so you could keep up with the Miscellaneous line (A44) under the other category.
 This can include cash purchases or any random thing that doesn’t fit into an expense line in the budget created.
 For example, in April you may buy Easter candy.
 Since this is an out of the ordinary purchase, you will still be able to keep track of what you’re spending throughout the year without adding a bunch of lines in the budget.

 Wrapping Thangs Up

 This budget spreadsheet template is very user-friendly!
 Once you’ve put in the numbers, you’re well on your way to building a strong foundation for your finances.
 Gather your statements, paystubs, and receipts and start plugging in those numbers so you can get your budget under control.
-As always, if you have any questions on how to use this spreadsheet, drop me a line in the comments below or email me at latoya at lifeandabudget dot com.
+As always, if you have any questions on how to use this free monthly budget spreadsheet, drop me a line in the comments below or email me at latoya at lifeandabudget dot com.